-Known as the Island City, Wilton Manors nuzzles the two forks of the Middle River and is a refreshing urban commune of pricey, sought-after homes within the boundaries of Sunrise Boulevard and Oakland Park Boulevard, bisected by Andrews Ave.
-Sunrise Boulevard and Oakland Park Boulevard are busy commercial areas with an assortment of office buildings, restaurants, movie theaters, and chic shopping storefronts.
+Wilton Manors has much to offer those relocating to Greater Fort Lauderdale.
+Known as the Island City, Wilton Manors nuzzles the two forks of the Middle River and is a refreshing urban commune of pricey, sought-after homes between Sunrise Boulevard and Oakland Park Boulevard, bisected by Andrews Avenue.
+Sunrise and Oakland Park boulevards are busy commercial thoroughfares with an assortment of office buildings, restaurants, movie theaters, and chic shopping storefronts.

 Drive through this neighborhood and enjoy some of Florida's best tropical landscape designs by award winning landscape designer, Luis Llenza.

 Once your car makes the turn into the community of Wilton Manors, it's as if you've made a 360-degree change from city to small-town America.
 Slightly elevated traffic bumps remind you to slow down.
-Not only your car, but hey, you're practically at your front door and need to get into your homeowner's mode, leaving work-related worries at bay.
+Not just your car - but your mindset.
+Once in homeowner's mode, leave work-related worries behind.

-Many residents have become acquainted with assorted colors of paint, and have gussied up their homes, refreshed their landscaping and have changed their boring concrete driveways by adding pavers.
+Many residents have become acquainted with assorted colors of paint, and have gussied up their homes, refreshed their landscaping and have replaced their concrete driveways with paver stones.

 Sometimes it takes a decline to spark a turn-around.
 That is what has happened in Wilton Manors, which has come a long way in a short time, thanks to the dedication of city officials and local businesses.